histeward/starc_example/README.md

 ### About

-This document is just a simple example of fetching data from an api, explore it, check for necessary anomalies like missing values or outliers, then dumping it to a CSV file and loading it in a Bigquery data-warehouse.
+This document is just a simple example of fetching data from an api, explore it, check for anomalies like missing values or outliers to fix them, then dumping the data to a CSV file and loading it in a Bigquery data-warehouse.

 ### Project requirements
 ```md